 On May 13, Khanh, a final year student majoring in Economic Law, went to the 2023 Job Fair - Human Resource Bridge organized by the Banking Academy to find job opportunities.

-The advantage of an unpaid internship is the flexible schedule.
+The advantage of an unpaid internship is the flexible time.
 However, the pressure of having to complete both work at the internship site and school subjects also made Khanh stressed in the first month.
-In return, Khanh improved her communication and thinking skills when she often had to provide information, answer questions and convince customers.
+In return, Khanh improved her communication and thinking skills when she often had to provide information, answer questions and persuade customers.
 She also understood more about the real working environment and saw new directions in the field of Economic Law.

 Tran Thi Vui, a third-year student majoring in Business Administration, has been doing an internship since her first year.
-Knowing that the National Center for Supporting Innovative Startups and Creativity was recruiting interns in communications and marketing, Vui applied and was accepted after passing the test and interview.
+Knowing that the National Center for Supporting Innovative Startups was recruiting interns in communications and marketing, Vui applied and was accepted after passing the test and interview.

 "I was assigned many tasks that seemed too much for me, such as meeting and working with the president of a business or the leader of a university.
 But thanks to that, I was able to develop myself and have more relationships," Vui said.
 The female student believes that this helped her understand more about her career direction.